hpaucar/Download-Install-PDDL-Solvers-Optic-others/README.md

 ## Create first project &quot;Hello World&quot;

 - Click in &quot;Hello World&quot; options and select a folder where you save your first project.
-Or download the **HelloWorld project** or others projects at this [Link](https://github.com/hpaucar/autonomous-system-repo).
+Or download the **HelloWorld project** or others projects from this [Link](https://github.com/hpaucar/autonomous-system-repo).

 ![](media/image1.png)

 ### To execute in VScode
-- To execute your project, select the problem.pddl file and right click and choose &quot;PDDL: Run the planner and display the plan&quot;.
+- Select the problem file and right click and choose &quot;PDDL: Run the planner and display the plan&quot;.
 - You have to watch a tab where you display the actions order from first state to last state.

 ## For optimizations projects that use minimize or maximize.